writingteacher/rob-whyte-portfolio/README.md

 <br/>
 <img style="align:left;" src="images/sinorbis-rob-whyte-2.png" class="responsive"/>
 <br/>
-## Contract Hound knowledge base
+## Contract Hound quick start guide
 Based in Singapore, this vertical SaaS startup helps clients store, locate, and manage contracts.
 ##### The problem
-Before launching its updated product, the CEO asked me to write the content for a quick start.
+Before launching its updated service, the CEO asked me to write the content for a quick start guide.
 ##### My role
 Created the guide from scratch.
 Learned the platform, outlined the required content, wrote the how-to articles.
 ##### Results